eq19/feed/exponentiation/span16/README.md

 ![PRI_196247467](https://github.com/eq19/maps/assets/8466209/3c88a36a-19fd-4b34-b956-3f3d19143538)

-Despite the popularity of dark matter and dark energy as an explanation of various  empirical observations in physics, there remains _[no direct evidence](https://github.com/user-attachments/files/17408958/Title_Alternative_Explanation_of_Dark_Ma.pdf)_ of either. ## Subclasses of Partitions
+Despite the popularity of dark matter and dark energy as an explanation of various  empirical observations in physics, there remains _[no direct evidence](https://github.com/user-attachments/files/17408958/Title_Alternative_Explanation_of_Dark_Ma.pdf)_ of either. ## Pairwise Scenario

 The subclasses of partitions systemically develops characters similar to the distribution of prime numbers.

 ```tip
 {{ site.github.latest_release.body }}
 ```

+## Subclasses of Partitions

 ![image](https://github.com/eq19/maps/assets/8466209/a4e57e16-8334-4270-bce7-9739e30df21a)